University of Wisconsin-Parkside installs Narcan boxes across campus

 Under the Wisconsin Good Samaritan Law, a person cannot be held civilly liable for a good faith effort to help in a life-threatening situation.
 State law also provides limited immunity from criminal prosecution for certain amounts of controlled substance possession and the possession of drug paraphernalia for a person who aids someone experiencing an overdose from a controlled substance.

-Immediate actions to take during an overdose that could save a life include calling 911 or 262-595-2911, the on-campus emergency line, immediately, administering Naloxone (Narcan), trying to keep the person awake and breathing, laying the person on their side to prevent choking and staying with them until emergency responders arrive
+Immediate actions to take during an overdose that could save a life include calling 911 or 262-595-2911, UW-Parkside’s on-campus emergency line, immediately, then administering Naloxone (Narcan), trying to keep the person awake and breathing, laying the person on their side to prevent choking and staying with them until emergency responders arrive.